andrecaiado/nestjs-blockchain-txs/README.md

 ### Block

 A block is basically a collection of transactions.
-Multiple transactions are added to a block so that the blockchain is smaller and the mining process is more efficient.
+Multiple transactions can be added to a block so that the blockchain is smaller and the mining process is more efficient.

+For simplicity, we will add all the senders UTXOs as inputs in each transaction so we don't have filter UTXOs based on the amount of funds the sender is sending.

+A block will hold the following information:
+- One or multiple transactions (including the special `coinbase transaction`).
+- The block hash
+- The previous block hash
+- The nonce
+- The creation timestamp

 #### Block mining and Proof of Work (PoW)

 The block mining is the step that occurs after the block is created.
 In order to mine the block, a Proof of work prolem will need to be solved.

-The PoW is a problem to solve that will consist in finding a nonce (number) that, when added to the block, the hash of the block will have a certain number of leading zeros.
+The `PoW` is a problem to solve that will consist in finding a `nonce` (number) that, when added to the block, the hash of the block will have a certain number of leading zeros.

-The number os zeros (difficulty) will be a constant in the application.
+The number os zeros (`difficulty`) will be a constant in the application.

 #### Transaction fees and block mining reward

-The transaction fees is an amout that is payed for processing a transaction contained in a block.
+The `transaction fees` is an amout that is payed for processing a transaction contained in a block.
 Thus, the total amount of fees will be the sum of each transaction fees in a block.
-In this project, the transaction fee will be a constant in the application.
+In this project, the transaction fees will be a constant in the application.

-The block mining reward is an amount that is payed to the miner by the `network` for the mining work.
+The block `mining reward` is an amount that is payed to the miner by the `network` for the mining work.
 In this project, the mining reward will be a constant in the application.

 The `coinbase transaction` is a special transaction that will be included (as transaction #0) in a block by the miner when the block is created.
 This transaction inputs and outputs will be the following:
 - Inputs: none